Commerce Exam > Commerce Tests > Test: Planning - 2 - Commerce MCQ

 Test: Planning - 2 - Question 6

-The first step of planning is _____________
+The first step in the planning process is _____________

 Detailed Solution for Test: Planning - 2 - Question 6

-The first step of planning is Setting objectives
+The first step of planning is setting objectives.

-By setting clear objectives at the beginning of the planning process, organizations and individuals can lay the foundation for effective and successful planning.
-This step provides a clear direction and purpose, guiding subsequent steps such as alternative selection, implementation, and follow-up actions.
+By setting clear objectives at the start of the planning process, organisations can lay a solid foundation for effective planning.
+This step guides subsequent actions such as selecting alternatives, implementing plans, and conducting follow-up actions.

 Test: Planning - 2 - Question 7